gitgranthub/ETL_airplane_crash_weather_or_not/README.md

   * Airplane_Crashes_and_Fatalities_Since_1908_20190820105639.csv
   * A Weather API

-* We will aggregate our plane crash data to only include the United States.
+* We aggregate our plane crash data to only include the United States.
-* We will aggregate our weather and plane crash data to only include data from 1980 to current.
+* We aggregate our weather and plane crash data to only include data from 1980 to current.
 * Since the plane crashes are documented by a city and state, we need to find our daily weather by 'nearest' city.
-* We will create a ERD to map our Primary and Foriegn key of our data-sets.
+* We create an ERD to map our Primary and Foriegn key for our data-sets.
 * Our final production database will be a relational database.
 * We will export our final two cleaned csv files from pandas to populate or relational database in pgadmin.